 I am Newly Diagnosed

-The wisdom of the lived experience has always been at the core of Hope & Cope.
-Peer support is offered in a variety of formats by volunteers, under the supervision of our professional staff.
-For more frequent, one-on-one support, we can match you with a peer mentor who will speak with you by phone at a mutually agreed time.
+The core of Hope & Cope has always been the wisdom of the lived experience.
+Volunteers, supervied by our professional staff, offer peer support in a variety of formats.
+Moreover, we can match you with a peer mentor who will speak with you by phone at a mutually agreed time.
 You can also join one of our many general or cancer specific support groups.

 The Art of Coping workshop will give you the tools to help you manage stress and cope with everything that follows a cancer diagnosis.
 Worried about losing your hair?
 We can help you manage the appearance related side effects of treatment.
-Visit our Resource Room, where you will be fitted with a wig or other head-covering that suits your personality and your sense of style.
+Visit our Resource Room, where a volunteer will fit you with a wig or other head-covering to suit your personality and your sense of style.
 We also have attractive mastectomy bras and prostheses.
+During the COVID-19 pandemic, our Wig Program is offered online.

-You can learn simple makeup and skin care techniques by registering for one of our monthly Look Good, Feel Better Workshops.
+You can learn simple makeup and skin care techniques with Look Good, Feel Better Workshops.
 Trained volunteers will show how to camouflage hair loss and manage the appearance-related side effects of treatment.
-Thanks to the generosity of the Canadian Cosmetic, Toiletry and Fragrance Association, you’ll leave this workshop with a kit of free cosmetics and with renewed self-esteem!
-To register online for the next monthly workshop, click here
+Thanks to the Canadian Cosmetic, Toiletry and Fragrance Association, you’ll leave this workshop with a kit of free cosmetics and with renewed self-esteem!

-Additional resources available at Hope & Cope include lectures on a variety of topics such as cancer nutrition, given by a dietitian, and basic information about cancer, presented by a nurse.
+Additional resources include lectures on a variety of topics.
 Our library offers a vast selection of printed materials as well.

 If you are a young adult (18-39) and on your own or have young children, our CancerFightClub community and En famille program were designed with your needs in mind.
 Your friends and family may not understand what you are going through, but we do.
 Click here to learn more about CancerFightClub.